Abirpothi

 1. Enhanced Well-Being

-It has been demonstrated that biophilic design enhances general well-being.
+It has been demonstrated that biophilic design in the workplace enhances general well-being.
 Reduction of stress, enhancement of productivity, and enhancement of mental health have all been associated with natural factors including sunlight, plants, and scenic views.
 An environment that is peaceful and revitalising is enhanced by the use of plants and other natural features.

 2. Increased Productivity

-Research indicates that the presence of biophilic features in the workplace can lead to a notable increase in productivity.
+Research indicates that the presence of biophilic design in the workplace can lead to a notable increase in productivity.
 Higher levels of job satisfaction, creativity, and concentration have been linked to having access to natural light, vegetation, and outdoor views.
 This design strategy aids in producing spaces that energise and excite its people.

 3. Health Benefits